She's Always a Woman

 "She's Always a Woman" is a song by Billy Joel from his 1977 album, The Stranger.
-It is a love song about a modern woman whom the singer has fallen totally in love with to the extent of falling for her endearing quirks as well as her flaws.
-The single peaked at No. 17 in the U.S. in Oct.
-1978, and at No. 53 in the UK in 1986, when it was released as a double A-side with "Just the Way You Are".
+The single peaked at No. 17 on the US Billboard Hot 100 and No. 18 on the US Cash Box Top 100 in 1978 and at No. 53 in the UK in 1986, when it was released as a double A-side with "Just the Way You Are".
 It re-entered the UK chart in 2010, reaching No. 29.
-The song is played in the compound time signature of 6/8.

-Origin and meaning
+Background

+It is a love song about a woman whom the singer has fallen totally in love with to the extent of falling for her endearing quirks as well as her flaws.

-The song was released as a single in 1978, following several other hits from The Stranger including "Just the Way You Are", "Movin' Out (Anthony's Song)" and "Only the Good Die Young".
-The song entered the Billboard Hot 100 chart on August 12, 1978, and peaked at #17 on October 14 of that year.
-Musically, Joel has said that he was influenced by Gordon Lightfoot and his mellow acoustic guitar ballads.
-It is a love song that Joel wrote for his then-wife, Elizabeth Weber.
-Elizabeth had taken over management of Joel's career, and was able to put his financial affairs in order after Joel had signed some bad deals and contracts.
+Joel wrote the song for his then-wife, Elizabeth Weber, who had taken over management of Joel's career, and was able to put his financial affairs in order after Joel had signed some bad deals and contracts.
+Joel said of the song's depiction of Weber, "Yes, she can be difficult, she can be confounding, she can be impossible, but she's obviously a better businessperson than you are."
 The two eventually divorced in 1982.

 Composition

-Joel stated in an interview that he was attempting to replicate the fingerpicking common in folk guitar music.
+Joel has said that he was influenced by Gordon Lightfoot and his mellow acoustic guitar ballads.
+He stated in an interview that he was attempting to replicate the fingerpicking common in folk guitar music.
 He accomplishes this by playing arpeggiated triads in the right hand.
 He also notes that the production was purposely minimal to capture the purity of the tune as a folk song.